List of politicians killed during the 2024 Mexican elections

 The following is a list of assassinations of political candidates that took place in Mexico during the 2024 Mexican general and local elections.
-Up to sixty politicians were assassinated during the pre-campaign and campaign periods in Mexico but, according a statement made by President Andrés Manuel López Obrador on 14 June 2024, the total number was six.
+Up to sixty politicians were assassinated during the pre-campaign and campaign periods in Mexico but, according to a statement by President Andrés Manuel López Obrador on 14 June 2024, the total number was six.
 None of the candidates killed were running for president.

 Prior to the electoral period

 Assassinations that occurred before the start of the electoral period (20 November 2023).